natedawg92/CatalogImagesClean/readme.md

       --ansi            Force ANSI output
       --no-ansi         Disable ANSI output
-  -n, --no-interaction  Do not ask any interactive question -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
+  -n, --no-interaction  Do not ask any interactive question -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug```
 ```

 **Important**: Before utilising this command it is recommended to take a Database and Media Backup.

-The clean command will process through all actions to remove any Missing Image records or delete any unused images.
+The clean command will process through all actions to clean up your catalog image files and database records.
 As with the info command you can specify an individual subset of images to clean e.g. `--missing` will only action the clean command for missing images.

 you can specify the `--dry-run` flag which will print out what actions would be taken.

-The verbose flag `-v` can also be added to the command to print a list of the Images that will be updated.
+The verbose flag `-v` can also be added to the command to print a list of the Images or database records that will be updated.

-When using this command without the `--dry-run` flag you will shown a recomendation to make an appropriate backup before proceeding at which point you will be asked to confirm you want to proceed.
+When using this command without the `--dry-run` flag you will shown a recommendation to make an appropriate backup before proceeding at which point you will be asked to confirm you want to proceed.

-after this point the command will proceed to Update your database to remove any instances of missing image recors and/or Delete files from the media directory that are not associated with any product, depending on your choice of which subsets to clean.
+after this point the command will proceed to Update your database to remove any instances of missing image records and/or Delete files from the media directory that are not associated with any product, depending on your choice of which subsets to clean.

 Support